mwoollard/app-3754/README.md

 Sending stats
 Pod installation complete!
 There is 1 dependency from the Podfile and 3 total pods installed.
 ```
-Pod `Core` from the master repo has been installed even though their is a pod `Core` in the private repo that is specified first.
+Pod **Core** from the master repo has been integrated even though there is a matching pod **Core** available in the private repo specified first in the Podfile.

-Now edit Podfile to swap commented lines so
+Now edit the Podfile so:

 ```
 pod 'Core'